tullinge/watering-system/README.md

 ## Instructions
 1. To use the watering system properly with a controlled water output, run the code in VS Code with the circuit connected to the computer.
 2. Connect the circuit to the valve, see **Schematics and models: nr.
-3** for a model and **Schematics and models: nr.
-4** for a circuit schematic.
+3** for a model and [Circuit schematic](https://github.com/tullinge/watering-system/blob/master/README.md#4-circuit-schematic) for a circuit schematic.
 3. Put the moisturecensors in each cultivation box and make shure the watertank isn't empty.
 4. Then the watering system will run by itself.